ShanePAustin/pands-project2021/README.md

 df = pd.read_csv(filename, header = None, names = ["Sepal Length", "Sepal Width", "Petal Length", "Petal Width", "Species"])
 ```

 With the data imported a summary was performed to assess the data integrity and discern the overall structure.
-To test data integrity 3 tests were performed to check for missing fields and data consistency.
+To test data integrity three tests were performed to check for missing fields and data consistency.
 The tests performed were:

 1. Shape - This is a utility of NumPy to return the number of attributes and the length of each attribute.
 2. Count - This expands on shape and shows the length of each attribute to check if no data is missing